 5. Seek expert advice

 It’s best to hire an expert if your windfall is of considerable size.
-Interview several financial advisers who are paid by the hour, never by commission.
-And don’t ever deal with anyone without checking their credentials.
+Interview several financial advisers paid by the hour, never those paid by commission.
+And don’t ever deal with anyone without first checking their credentials.

-Ask friends for referrals or check the National Association of Personal Financial Advisors, or, preferably, both.
+Ask friends for referrals, and check the National Association of Personal Financial Advisors.

-And don’t ever simply turn money over to someone else.
-Helping you understand your investments is their job.
+And don’t ever simply turn your money over to someone else.
+Helping you understand your investments is an adviser’s job.
 Being responsible for your own money is yours.

 6. Enjoy yourself

-What about you?
-Ever come into some money?
-If you did, did you use it wisely, blow it, or a little of both?
-Confess and enlighten on our Facebook page!
+Have you ever come into money?
+If so, did you use it wisely or blow it?
+Confess and enlighten others in comments below or on our Facebook page!